Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Seasonal Events and Markets

-Dorset may be small, but it punches way above its weight in terms of community events and seasonal gatherings.
-One of my favorites is the Dorset Summer Festival, where the town green transforms into a vibrant celebration of music, food, and art.
-Local musicians perform while food trucks and vendors line the streets.
-I picked up a handcrafted marble cheese board that still gets compliments today.
+Despite being small in size, the Dorset area has a number of community events and seasonal events too.
+One of my favorites is the Dorset Summer Festival, which transforms the town green into a celebration of music, foods, and art.
+Musicians perform as food trucks and vendors line the streets.
+I bought a unique marble cheese board made by hand which still earns me compliments.

-Another gem is the Dorset Farmers Market, held every Sunday.
-You’ll find everything from heirloom tomatoes to locally made goat cheese and Vermont maple syrup.
-Many vendors offer free samples, and I highly recommend grabbing a loaf of the sourdough—it’s addictive.
+An additional gem is the Dorset Farmers Market that occurs every Sunday.
+You can get items ranging from heirloom tomatoes to goat cheese and maple syrup at the farm.
+Several vendors offer free samples and you should certainly get a loaf of the sourdough, it’s addictive.

 What to Pack Based on Weather in Dorset, Vermont

-Spring (March–May): Expect cool mornings and mud-season vibes.
+Spring is here, bringing cool mornings and some mud.
 Bring waterproof boots, a rain jacket, and layers.

-Summer (June–August): Think warm days and cool nights.
-Pack swimsuits for the quarry, sunscreen, and bug spray for hikes.
+Summer (June–August): Imagine warm days and cool nights.
+Remember to take your bathing suit for the quarry, sunscreen, and bug spray for the hikes.

 Winter (December–February): Snow is common.
-Bring insulated boots, a good coat, gloves, and winter sports gear if skiing nearby.
+You’re going to need insulated boots, a good coat, gloves and winter sports gear if you are skiing close by.

 Exploring Nearby Attractions from Dorset Vermont